Dominisam98/Book-Management-System/README.md

 Responsive Design: The website is designed to be responsive, ensuring optimal user experience across different devices and screen sizes.

 Small note-- I really hope you guys like my project!
 It was a bit tough to implement simply for the fact I have no prior experience with Prisma or GraphQL so it was a challenge.
 It was very rewarding however and I hope this project demonstrates my determination to be a part of your team.
-I had a lot of sleepless nights trying to grasp the concept for this project but I finally got a grasp of what I was doing!